-I enjoy the administrative and outreach work I have been doing for the past year and a half to get our new center started.
-And I am REALLY looking forward to spending my days with an awesome group of kids at RLC now that our doors are opening!
+I enjoyed the administrative and outreach work I did for the past year and a half to get our new center started.
+And I am REALLY enjoying spending my days with an awesome group of kids at RLC now that our doors are open!

 For fun I listen to music, play the piano, hike and act silly with my daughter.